-Derivative instruments may be used as part of the fund's investment strategy for up to 49% of the fund assets (calculated on the basis of market prices) and for hedging purposes.
+Derivative instruments may be used as part of the fund's investment strategy for up to 30% of the fund assets and for hedging purposes.

 The commitment figure is calculated pursuant to the 3rd chapter of the 4th Austrian Derivatives Risk Calculation and Reporting Ordinance (Derivate-Risikoberechnungs- und Meldeverordnung, DeRiMV), as amended.